Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Conclusion

 \section{Conclusion}

-We propose \alg to address the challenges of conventional prompt and adapter-style tuning methods for ETL for VLMs.
+We propose \alg to address the challenges of conventional prompt and adapter-style ETL methods for VLMs.
 Our approach incorporates two key components based on our observations: (1) using VPT and TA for exploiting the property of each modality and (2) adaptive ensemble coefficient in the inference stage.
 We empirically demonstrate the superior performance of \alg, consistently achieving a better performance than the previous methods.